morko/haxroomie/docs/tutorials/cli-install-to-vps.md

 Now you are ready to run haxroomie:
 ```
 cd ~/haxroomie
-npm start
+./haxroomie
 ```

 When started you will be prompted for tokens for rooms that have the `autoStart: true` option set in their config.
-Obtain tokens from <https://www.haxball.com/headlesstoken> and enter them when asked.
+Obtain tokens from <https://www.haxball.com/headlesstoken>.
+One token is valid for only some time (30-60 minutes?).

 After entering the tokens (if any) you can type `help` to see the commands that you can use to control the rooms.

-When haxroomie is running you can type `help` in the console to see available commands.